LEDThereBeLight/intuitive-coding/_posts/2015-03-01-where-to-go-from-here.md

 ### Where to go from here

+What are you interested in?
 I'm building this out, but in the meantime, here are some places to get you started.

+Web / App Development:

+I recommend getting comfortable with Elm and building some small projects, and then following up with Javascript afterwards.
+Most tech giants and startups use Javascript for their webapps, so it's probably the best use of your time.
+Most of the concepts you learn with Elm will transfer over into Javascript, but you'll just have to deal with the inconsistencies that come with a larger language.

+If you liked coding in Elm, try the unofficial [Elm Tutorial](https://www.elm-tutorial.org/en/) or the official [Elm Guide](https://guide.elm-lang.org/).
+The [Elm Slack channel](https://elmlang.herokuapp.com/) is also full of people who love to help.

-Coding for interviews:
+Coding for Interviews:

   * Learn [computer science](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/)
   * Learn [data structures and algorithms](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/lecture-videos/)